Birdwood Nature Playground and Sunset Heritage Precinct

-From the playground you can follow a short path down the scarp directly into the car park at Jo Wheatley Play Space, literally a few minutes away.
+From the playground you can follow a short path down the scarp directly into the car park at Jo Wheatley Play Space, literally a minute away.

 Sunset Heritage Precinct was a complete surprise and a delightful discovery.
 Although it is a long way from being restored it will be a true gem once it is.
 If you want to discover this area more check out the City of Nedlands Walking Trails guide.

 For a small loop walk you could walk from Jo Wheatley via Birdwood Nature Playground through the Sunset Heritage Precinct and then down Iris Avenue to the riverfront and back along Otto Point along the river to Jo Wheatley.

 To read more blogs go to: